davidgsd/AllScan/README.md

 	# else for HamVOIP set group to http
 	# sudo chgrp http favorites.ini favorites.ini.bak .

+A common fix for many issues is simply to reboot your node.
+You might be surprised how many issues end up being resolved with nothing more than a reboot.
+Nodes are complex systems running Linux and 100's of processes, and sometimes strange things happen and they need a reboot.

 If you are still unable to get things working after trying the above, email me at the contact info below and provide as much detail as possible on the issue you see along with the following info:
 1. All messages shown when you run the install/update script.
 2. Directory listing of the web root folder and the allscan folder.
 Do this by running "cd /var/www/html; ls -la . allscan" (or for HamVOIP "cd /srv/http; ls -la . allscan").